Atomox/ExampleCode/Notes/nodejs.readme.md

 This code is contained, including it's scope, and runs
 - Stand for Immediately Invoked Function Expressions
 - Contains scope within the IFFE.
+- This is because normal ES5 is functional scope.

 ### Closures
 ```